A posteriori error estimates for the virtual element method: Introduction

-Given the virtual nature of the method, the design and analysis of fully computable a posteriori error bounds for the VEM is a challenging task.
+Given the virtual nature of the method, the design and analysis of fully computable a posteriori error bounds for VEM is a challenging task.
 In~\cite{VEMApostM3NA}, a posteriori error bounds for the $C^1$-conforming VEM for the two-dimensional Poisson problem are proven.
-The $C^1$-continuity in the VEM space was employed to circumvent the non-availability of the inter-element normal fluxes of the virtual basis functions in the more standard $C^0$-conforming method.
-Furthermore, the analysis in~\cite{VEMApostM3NA} relies on a Cl\'ement-type interpolant construction requiring quadratic (or higher-order) virtual element spaces only.
-To the best of our knowledge, \cite{VEMApostM3NA} is the only a posteriori error analysis for VEM currently available in the literature.
+The $C^1$-continuity of the VEM space was employed to circumvent the fact that the inter-element normal fluxes of the virtual basis functions are not computable in the more standard $C^0$-conforming method.
+Furthermore, the analysis of~\cite{VEMApostM3NA} relies on a Cl\'ement-type interpolant construction requiring quadratic (or higher-order) virtual element spaces.
+To the best of our knowledge,~\cite{VEMApostM3NA} is the only a posteriori error analysis for VEM currently available in the literature.